 You can create routine pricing alternatives that target different audiences.
 In case a country and/or state has specific tax rules that affect your product’s overall cost, you can adjust prices real-time to cater to the users in those locations.

 Online suppliers and e-commerce websites can easily cut down overhead costs associated with brick-and-mortar businesses.
-For example, if you’re selling downloadable products or a software, you don’t have manufacturing or transport costs.
+For example, if you’re selling downloadable products or software, you don’t have manufacturing or transport costs.
 In turn, you can adjust your pricing accordingly.

 Where will your customers buy your products?
 Will you sell online?
 Will you do it offline?
 Or both?
 Whatever the choice, each option comes with its own challenges you must handle for smooth operation.